 All the way back in the 12th Century, the Knights of the Order of St. John settled in the area and created an oasis for the sick to enjoy the thermal waters’ healing properties.

 Fast forward to the rule of the Ottoman Empire, the springs were transformed into Turkish baths while also powering mills to produce gunpowder and grind wheat.
 Eventually the baths became city property and were sold to Fülöp Palotay who renovated the property into a spa and “healing complex” — thus introducing the modern era of public baths.

 Palotay built the spa hotel, established a hydrotherapy department, and completely remodeled the pools, naming the complex after St. Luke.
-Visitors soon flocked to the complex, hoping to be healed by the famed waters.
-One exterior wall of the spa still features plaques sent in thanks by people from around the world who feel they were cured by the waters at Lukács.
+Upon opening, visitors flocked hoping to be healed by the famed waters.
+One exterior wall of the spa still features plaques sent by people from around the world in thanks for their ‘curing’ by the waters at Lukács.